Senior VP and Publisher

 Mark writes extensively about student financial aid policy.
 He has testified before Congress about student aid on several occasions.

 Mark has been quoted in more than 5,000 newspaper and magazine articles in the last five years.
 He has written for the New York Times, Wall Street Journal, Washington Post, Reuters, Huffington Post, US News & World Report, Newsweek and Time Magazine.
 He was named a Money Hero by Money Magazine.
-He is the author of two bestselling books about scholarships and financial aid, including Secrets to Winning a Scholarship.
-His most recent book is Filing the FAFSA.
+He is the author of three bestselling books about scholarships and financial aid, including Filing the FAFSA (2015-2016 Edition) and Secrets to Winning a Scholarship.

 Mark serves on the editorial board of the Journal of Student Financial Aid and the editorial advisory board of Bottom Line/Personal (a Boardroom, Inc. publication).
 He is also a member of the board of trustees of the Center for Excellence in Education and a member of the board of directors of the National Scholarship Providers Association.

 Before joining Edvisors, Mark was publisher of the Fastweb and FinAid web sites owned by Monster Worldwide.
 He has previously been employed at Just Research, the MIT Artificial Intelligence Laboratory, Bitstream Inc. and the Planning Research Corporation.

 Mark is also President of MK Consulting Inc., a consulting firm focused on computer science, artificial intellignece, and statistical and policy analysis.

 Mark is ABD on a PhD in computer science from Carnegie Mellon University (CMU).
 He has Bachelor of Science degrees in mathematics and philosophy from MIT and a Master of Science degree in computer science from CMU.
 He is also an alumnus of the Research Science Institute program established by Admiral H. G. Rickover.